nisheshawale/plagiarism-detection-in-assignments/README.md

 1. The code for plagiarism detection in text based assignment submissions is in Text Similarity/text_alignment folder.
 It contains the code after merging the source retrieval and text alignment task.
 2. The Xgboost folder contains all the code related to plagiarism detection in source code plagiarism detection.
 3. The server folder contains the backend code of node.js which accepts the request from frontend, run the plagiarism detection code and then return the response.
-4. The code for frontend is in the frontend folder.
+4. The frontend folder contains all the necessary code for frontend.
-5. The code for hosting the compiler backend is in the compiler_backend folder.
+5. The compiler_backend folder contains all the necessary code for hosting the compiler backend api.

 #### To run the server, you have to follow the following steps.